ZupIT/beagle-docs/content/en/api/actions/navigate/resetstack.md

 ## How to use?

 This is an example of a simple screen with a button that performs the ResetStack action when clicked.
-To test it, just list the screen URL you want to create and click on the button.
+To test it, just add the screen URL you want to create and click on the button.
 The new screen will be created on a new stack, and the previous stack will be destroyed (any other existing stack will not be affected).

 {{< tabs id="T112" >}}
 {{% tab name="JSON" %}}